hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 1. Navigate to the Replicated console at `https://<<TFE_HOSTNAME>>:8800`

-2. Click on the gear icon on the top-right corner then select the **Console Settings** menu.
+2. Click on the gear icon in the top-right corner select the **Console Settings** menu.

     ![Console Settings](./images/console-settings.png)